sfbrigade/intentional-walk-client/README.md

-# Intentional Walk
+# Let's Walk

-This is the new Intentional Walk iOS and Android client app codebase.
+This is the new Let's Walk iOS and Android client app codebase.

 # Getting Started